tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 ![Ridge and Lasso Regression](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Ridge%20and%20Lasso%20Regression.png)

    -Lasso (Least Absolute Shrinkage and Selection Operator; or L1 regularization) is a regression analysis method that performs both variable selection and regularization in order to enhance the prediction accuracy and interpretability of the resulting statistical model.
 The lasso method assumes that the coefficients of the linear model are sparse, meaning that few of them are non-zero.

+   -A researcher wants to simplify a predictive model by retaining the most relevant features.
+Which type of regularization can often be used for feature selection?<br/>
+Lasso regression<br/>
+(Lasso regression applied to the features can shrink some of their coefficients to zero, so those features can optionally be left out in subsequent modeling.)

+   -During a model performance review, a machine learning engineer compares two regularization techniques and observes that one shrinks coefficients to zero while the other reduces their size.
+What is the key difference between Lasso and Ridge regression?<br/>
+Lasso uses an L-1 penalty, and Ridge uses an L-2 penalty.<br/>
+(The primary difference between Lasso and Ridge regression lies in the penalty term used: Lasso uses an L-1 penalty (sum of absolute values), while Ridge uses an L-2 penalty (sum of squares of coefficients).)

 ### RIDGE REGRESSION (L2 REGULARIZATION)
    -Ridge regression, also called L2 regularization, is a linear regression technique designed to handle multicollinearity and overfitting by adding a penalty term to the Ordinary Least Squares (OLS) loss function.